UN Summit: Combating food insecurity requires collective action - Shettima

 …Says Nigeria deploying modern technology to enhance agricultural production

-ABUJA — THE Vice President, Senator Kashim Shettima has made case for wholestic food security, saying it would require collective action both at the continental and global level.
+The vice president, Senator Kashim Shettima, has made a case for holistic food security, saying it would require collective action both at the continental and global levels.

 Shettima, who is currently attending the United Nations Food Summit in Ethiopia, said countries should have a shared purpose and determination when it comes to food provision.

-Butressing his advocacy, he said Africa needs predictable concession finance to invest in agriculture, rural transformation, infrastructure and literacy, while climate finance must be aligned with the food system.
+Buttressing his advocacy, he said Africa needs predictable concession finance to invest in agriculture, rural transformation, infrastructure, and literacy, while climate finance must be aligned with the food system.

 The Vice President joined other African leaders on Monday at the opening session of the United Nations Food Systems Summit Stocktake (UNFSS+4) in Addis Ababa, the capital of Ethiopia.